Socvest/streamlit-on-Hover-tabs/README.md

 So I decided not to support this package nay further.
 There are far better options out there like [streamlt Antd Components](https://nicedouble-streamlitantdcomponentsdemo-app-middmy.streamlit.app/) ([github](https://github.com/nicedouble/StreamlitAntdComponents)) I stumbled upon.
 This offers nested nav options - which was what I implemented in the latest update but its already available in this package.
 Combine that with the switch_page function to navigate between pages.
 All the best.

+**Update**
+I built a new sidebar component [here](https://github.com/Socvest/streamit-custom-sidebar).
+Will build other sidebar templates inside of this repo including the hover effect that the `streamlit-on-Hover-tabs` component was built on.

 # streamlit-on-Hover-tabs
 Custom tabs for on hover streamlit navigation bar created by custom css